 Keep up to date with how the project is going, and understand the process so far.
-New events will be added as the project progresses.
+New information will be added as the project progresses.

-30 October 2020 Installation of new stormwater pipes
+30 October 2020: Installation of new stormwater pipes More Less

 We are working with Wellington Water and Greater Wellington Regional Council to replace the old stormwater pipes at the eastern end of the rock revetment.
 The installation of new concrete pipes and manholes is proving tricky and taking a little longer than expected.